Comprehensions and Generator expressions

 Generator expressions

 Using comprehension syntax inside () characters creates an iterator, known as generator expressions.
 Compared to comprehensions, a generator expression is memory efficient and faster whenever you need a single use iterable.
-If you use comprehension, you'll be wasting memory to save the values in a container, only to be discarded once they are processed by a reduce operation such as the sum() function in the below examples.
+If you use comprehension, you'll be wasting memory to save the values in a container, only to be discarded once they are processed.
+For example, a reduce operation such as the sum() function as shown below.

 >>> nums = [100, 53, 32, 0, 11, 5, 2]